thejpster/website/content/blog/blog-2026-05-16/index.md

 ### Real-time Profile

 The [Armv7-R architecture](https://developer.arm.com/documentation/ddi0406/c/) is the *real-time profile* of Armv7.
 It has some of the new instructions of Armv7, but the MMU is not available.
 This is the architecture used by vehicle ECUs, or the chip on the back of your hard disk drive.
 As with Armv8-A, Armv8-R adds both an optional 64-bit mode.
-Unlike Application-profile architctures, here your processor is *either* [AArch64](https://developer.arm.com/documentation/ddi0628/aa/) or [AArch32](https://developer.arm.com/documentation/ddi0568/a-c/) - there are none that do both, because backwards compatibility is less of an issue for an embedded system.
+Unlike Application-profile architectures, here your processor is *either* [AArch64](https://developer.arm.com/documentation/ddi0628/aa/) or [AArch32](https://developer.arm.com/documentation/ddi0568/a-c/) - there are none that do both, because backwards compatibility is less of an issue for an embedded system.
 You can program these systems with the [`armv7r-none-eabi`], `armv7r-none-eabihf` and `armv8r-none-eabihf` targets, and their Thumb equivalents.

 [`armv7r-none-eabi`]: https://doc.rust-lang.org/rustc/platform-support/armv7r-none-eabi.html